MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 If the mask rectangle is smaller than the source and destination rectangles, the function replicates the mask pattern.

-Scaling, translation, and reflection transformations are allowed in the source device context; however, rotation and shear transformations are not.
+Scaling, translation, and reflection transformations are allowed in the source device context; however, rotation and shear transformations aren't.
 If the mask bitmap isn't a monochrome bitmap, an error occurs.
 The stretching mode for the destination device context is used to determine how to stretch or compress the pixels, if that is necessary.
 When an enhanced metafile is being recorded, an error occurs if the source device context identifies an enhanced-metafile device context.

 The destination coordinates are transformed according to the destination device context; the source coordinates are transformed according to the source device context.
 If the source transformation has a rotation or shear, an error is returned.
-If the destination and source rectangles do not have the same color format, `PlgBlt` converts the source rectangle to match the destination rectangle.
+If the destination and source rectangles don't have the same color format, `PlgBlt` converts the source rectangle to match the destination rectangle.
 Not all devices support `PlgBlt`.
 For more information, see the description of the `RC_BITBLT` raster capability in the `CDC::GetDeviceCaps` member function.

 If the source and destination device contexts represent incompatible devices, `PlgBlt` returns an error.